 So many different types of bananas, from tiny finger varieties to monstrous fruits hanging from roofs in huge bunches from small stalls.
 They come in red, green, almost-brown and traditional yellow.
 You will find a comprehensive guide to Sri Lankan bananas here.

 My personal favourite, the sweetest of the sweet and with a heavenly perfume.
 When perfectly ripe, best eaten in the shower to avoid mess!
 Try the different types of mango and see which is your favourite.

-If you’ve never seen pineapples growing, it may come as a shock to see fields of large fruit perched on top of their sikey plants.
+If you’ve never seen pineapples growing, it may come as a shock to see fields of large fruit perched on top of their spiky plants.
 In Sri Lanka several types are grown including the tiny pink variety, thought to aid weight loss.

 Papaya or PawPaw